saulofilho/jessyca/content/postcam/alter-drag.md

 ---
 <div class="title-pad">

-In this project I photographed the before, during and after of Drag Queens.
+Drag queens aren't  just made of glamour.
+They put a lot of hard work to look fabulous and fierce.
+To show a lil bit of it, I photographed the before, during and after of Drag Queens.

 </div>